stac-utils/pgstac/docs/src/pgstac.md

 ##### Indexing

 The `queryables` table is also used to specify which item `properties` attributes to add indexes on.

-To add a new global index across all partitions:
+To add a new global index across all collection partitions:

 ```sql
 INSERT INTO pgstac.queryables (name, property_wrapper, property_index_type)